k4yt3x/akasio-rust/README.md

 Personally, I find sending long URLs like `https://gist.githubusercontent.com/k4yt3x/3b41a1a65f5d3087133e449793eb8858/raw` to people pretty annoying, since you'll either have to copy and paste the whole URL or type the whole URL out.
 URL shorteners like Akasio solve this issue.
 All that's needed to be done to send such a long URL is just to create a new mapping in the redirect table (akas.io/z).

-> What are Akasio's benefits compared to services like bit.ly?
+> What are Akasio's benefits compared to services like [bit.ly](https://bit.ly)?

 Akasio is self-hosted, and the redirect table is just a JSON file.
 This gives the users lots of flexibilities.
 The JSON file on the server can be symbolic-linked from a local workstation, updated by a front-end webpage, generated from a program, and so on.

+> Are there even lighter alternatives if I don't want to set a server up?

+Yes.
+You can use cloud functions like [AWS Lambda](https://aws.amazon.com/lambda/) to run a similar redirection service.
+Cloud function scripts can be written in Python, JavaScript, and several other languages.
+You can seek alternative solutions that are written for cloud functions.

 ## Usages